syscoin/sys-docs/docs/NEVM/resources.md

 **Solidity Documentation**

-This is the programming language used to write smart contracts on EVM-based blockchains.
-[Find out more here.](https://docs.soliditylang.org/)
+[Solidity](https://docs.soliditylang.org/) is the programming language used to write smart contracts on EVM-based blockchains.

 **Web3.js Documentation**